 Gives you something to look forward to

-I know.
-We’ve been stuck inside for months, and the reopenings are just a small step toward the life we used to know.
 The thought of finally packing your suitcase, heading to the airport, walking down that jet bridge, settling into your seat, and feeling the anticipation of an adventure wash over you … we all want that right now.
 We’re going to have to be patient for longer, but do you know what makes the waiting easier?
 Having something to look forward to.
-Even if it’s still some ways in the future, knowing you have a great trip already planned, booked, and paid for means that you’ve done your part; you can spend the rest of 2020 and 2021 doing whatever you please (at home, that is) and when the time arrives, you’re all good to go.
-Counting down the months and weeks to a new trip helps the time fly by, so even if the thought of booking a trip for this time next year feels like an exercise in torture, you’ll reap the benefits come travel time.
+Even if it’s still some ways in the future, knowing you have a great trip already planned, booked, and paid for means that you’ve done your part.
+You can spend the beginning of 2021 safely at home, following local health and safety mandates and waiting for your turn to get the vaccine, and when the time arrives, you’re all good to go.
+Counting down the months and weeks to a new trip helps the time fly by, so even if the thought of booking a trip for later this year or even early next year feels like an exercise in torture, you’ll reap the benefits come travel time.